lrnv/Copulas.jl/docs/src/getting_started.md

 rand(MyOtherDistribution,10)
 ```

-On the other hand, the [`pseudo()`](@ref Pseudo-observations) function computes ranks, effectively using Sklar's theorem the other way around (from the marginal space to the unit hypercube).
+Sklar's theorem can be used the otehr way around (from the marginal space to the unit hypercube): this is e.g. what the [`pseudo()`](@ref Pseudo-observations) function does, computing ranks.

 !!! note "Independent random vectors"

-    Distributions.jl proposes the [`product_distribution`](https://juliastats.org/Distributions.jl/stable/multivariate/#Product-distributions) function to create those independent random vectors with given marginals.
-But you can already see that our approach generalizes to other dependence structres, and is thus much powerfull.
+    Distributions.jl proposes the [`product_distribution`](https://juliastats.org/Distributions.jl/stable/multivariate/#Product-distributions) function to create those independent random vectors with given marginals. `product_distribution(args...)` is basically equivalent to `SklarDist(Π, args)`, but you can already see that our approach generalizes to other dependence structres, and is thus much powerfull.

 Copulas are bounded functions with values in [0,1] since they correspond to probabilities.
 But their range can be bounded more precisely, and [lux2017](@cite) gives us: